LensPlaysGames/LensorOS/README.md

 cmake -G "Unix Makefiles" -S . -B rls -DCMAKE_BUILD_TYPE=Release cmake -G "Unix Makefiles" -S . -B rls -DCMAKE_BUILD_TYPE=Release
 ```

 Yes, I always recommend generating the build system
   twice in a row (weird bugs may appear otherwise).

-The above command should generate an out of source build system
+The above command should generate an out-of-source
-  in the `rls` subdirectory that is the default for your host. \
+  `GNU make` build system in the `rls` subdirectory.
-To build the kernel, invoke the build system that was
-  generated by CMake; by default it's GNU's `make`. \
   Alternatively, generate any build system of your choice that
-  is supported by CMake (I recommend Ninja, it's fast). \
+  is supported by CMake (I recommend Ninja, it's fast).

+To build the kernel, invoke the build system that was generated by CMake.
 No matter the build system you choose, invoke it using the following command:
 ```bash
 cmake --build /Path/to/LensorOS/kernel/rls